These 11 Answers by a Patent Examiner will help understand patent process better

 11. If a patent is rejected, it can be reworked and resubmitted while retaining the original submission date.
 What mechanisms are in place to keep the applicant from simply adding claims from current innovations to their application, thereby giving them a retroactive lock on features they had no part in inventing?

 You are correct; there are ways to continue prosecution even if it is rejected.
 You can broaden/narrow/add new stuff/divide into multiple applications/etc., but the system doesn’t really let you cheat and use old dates for new stuff.

 If the information describing the current innovation was in their original specification, everything is fine and they have that original date.
 They may not have originally claimed it, but they did describe it, so basically they had invented it already and can capture it.
 This can happen when an inventor doesn’t know which part of their invention will really be the most commercially viable (very common).

 If they have to add the current innovation to the original specification (i.e. it wasn’t described originally), they do NOT keep their original filing date.
 However, if they have a mix of old and new, the different claims may actually have different dates, even though the patent only shows the one filing date.
 But that means the new stuff can be rejected with newer prior art.

 So there are definitely safeguards in place to prevent that sort of thing from happening.

-Did You Know 90% of the Patents Make No Money for Patent Holders?
-If you want to know the ‘why’, click here: Why 90% Patents Make No Money?
+Did You Know: 90% of Patents do not make any money for Patent Holders?
+If you want to know why click here: Why 90% Patents Make No Money?